oracle/opengrok/README.txt

   # svcadm enable -rs opengrok

-Note that this will enable tomcat6 service as dependency.
+Note that this will enable tomcat service as dependency.

-When the service starts indexing for first time, it's already enabled and depending on tomcat6, so at this point the web application should be already running.
+When the service starts indexing for first time, it's already enabled and depending on tomcat, so at this point the web application should be already running.

 Note that indexing is not done when the opengrok service is disabled.